Jinntec/fore-docs/content/functions/_index.md

 Explanation:
 By default the `ref` attribute provides the context node - the one that is bound in a given situation.
 The `value` attribute gets this as its context node and resolves in this context.
-If that is not intended the `context()` allows to use context nodes higher up in the tree or even on a different DOM branch.
+If that is not intended the `context()` allows to use the next inscope context higher up in the tree or even on a different DOM branch when used with an `id` param.
+Another way around: `context()` says 'do not use the immediate inscope context but skip one level.

 Instead of using `a` as context here the output uses `context()/b` to get the root context instead (data) and resolve to '2'.